TerrestrialEcology-ugent/CodingClub/Session_20180523/simu_pres.md

 * Every statistical models make some assumptions about the process that generated the data

 * We could use this idea for:
-   * A priori exploration of models via fake data simulations
+   * A priori exploration of models via fake data simulations (power analysis)
-   * A posteriori checks that the model is OK
+   * A posteriori checks that the model is OK (residual checks and parametric bootstrapped)

 Fake-data simulation - Exercice
 ===================================================